MathEXLab/mathexlab.github.io/index.md

 # About us

-LMCE is a multidiscplinary group that develops and implements computational tools across different fields.
+LMCE is a multidisciplinary group that develops and implements computational tools across different fields.
 Our current focus is on leveraging applied mathematics, data science, and computer engineering to build predictive models for a portfolio of applications, including engineering, geophysics,